AWS HPC Blog

 Step 1: containerize the FEM solver

 First, we need to containerize our FEM solver.
 We’ll create a Dockerfile that includes all necessary dependencies and the solver itself.
 We are demonstrating a real application of wave propagation for a ball bouncing on a solid.
-The mesh, FEM input file, and additional installation details can be found in the GitHub example folder.
+The mesh, and FEM input file, can be found in the GitHub example folder.
 You can examine each detail of the Dockerfile to understand specifically what is happening for this application, but all you really need to know at this point is that a Dockerfile was created for your application.
 At the end of the Dockerfile, we have added some source files needed for the CloudInstanceOptimizer, namely utils.py

 and monitor_system.py